kanhaiya-bhayana/ObsidianDSA/J/Leadership/Questions.md

 >
 > Recognizing the urgency, I led a focused debugging session and coordinated with the legacy system owner to understand the contract mismatches.
 I created test payloads, enhanced logging, and implemented a retry mechanism to ensure reliability.
 Additionally, we aligned the event schema across systems and updated the documentation for future developers.
 >
 > The fix was deployed in the next sprint, and we saw a clear improvement in system behavior.
-This issue taught me two key lessons: the importance of **early contract validation in cross-system communication**, and the need for **collaborative problem-solving** when working across both modern and legacy stacks.
+This issue taught me two key lessons: the importance of **communication**, and the need for **collaborative problem-solving** when working across both modern and legacy stacks.
 >
 > Most importantly, it reinforced that even in a fast-paced Agile environment, **taking ownership** and **staying calm under pressure** makes a huge difference in delivering value.